Inspiration exists, but it has to find us working.

 Express yourself through words and actions.
 The more expressive you get the more emotion you generate and the more likely you are to find inspiration.

 Take time to sketch ideas, observations, and thoughts.
 The act of doodling or sketching will help you see things from a different vantage point.
 Then from this new vantage point, you will gather interesting insights and ideas.

 Say YES to new experiences and opportunities to do things you have never done before.
 Say YES to shaking up your regular schedule and routine.
 Inspiration thrives on newness and novelty.
 Do something different, new and interesting to spark inspiration.

 Live your life with randomness in mind.
-For instance drive to an unscheduled destination and explore this area with an open mind.
-While you’re there randomly speak with a stranger and ask them a question that will help you find the answers you are after.
+For instance, drive to an unscheduled destination and explore this area with an open mind.
+While you’re there randomly speak to a stranger and ask them a question that will help you find the answers you are after.

 Explore your world randomly through window shopping or through taking random photographs of your surroundings.
 Once the photographs are taken pin them up on your wall and use them as tools for contemplation.

 Alternatively, you can explore the online world using YouTube, StumbleUpon, Wikipedia.
 Choose a random video, website or article and just explore it in detail, then reflect on what it means for you in your situation and how it can potentially help you achieve your goals.

 You can also randomly watch biographies, documentaries, and films that explore lives of people or topics you are not familiar with.
 And it’s of course within these explorations where you will gather interesting insights that can help you find the answers you are searching for.